UMEP-dev/UMEP-Docs/docs/source/Introduction.rst

 YouTube channel
 ---------------

-*Outdated but still relevant as general concepts are the same*
+*Outdated but still relevant as general concepts are the same.*

 For a detailed description including how to install QGIS and UMEP for Windows, watch instruction video 1 and 2 on our `YouTube-channel <https://www.youtube.com/channel/UCTPkXncD3ghb5ZTdZe_u7gA>`__ where you also can find other instructional videos related to UMEP and QGIS.